aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/external-latex-packages/_index.md

 {{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-Conversion-RequiredInput-Zip.cs" >}}

+---
+**NOTE**
+The result was verified using the `pgfplots` package version 1.18.1.
+While the version of the `pfg` package included in the **Aspose.TeX** library is 3.1.9a.
+---

 ### **Restrictions**

 It may happen that a package required by your LaTeX file is developed under the `LaTeX3e` kernel.
 Such a package will most likely not work with the **Aspose.TeX** library since the latter is based on the `LaTeX2e` kernel.

-It may also happen that a package required by your LaTeX file uses device-dependent primitive control sequences that are not supported by the **Aspose.TeX** library's `Object TeX` engine.
+It may also happen that a package required by your LaTeX file directly calls device-dependent primitive commands that are not supported by the **Aspose.TeX** library's `Object TeX` engine.
 Such a package, unfortunately, will not work for sure.